Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring/readme.md

 Study '**replace_nested_conditional_with_gaurd_clauses.py**'.
 Use 'replace nested conditional with gaurded clauses' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 21: 'Move Attribute' Technique

+Study '**move_field2.py**'.
+Use 'move attribute' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 22: 'Extract Class' Technique

+Study '**extract_class.py**'.
+Use 'extract class' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 23: 'Extract Class' Technique

+Study '**extract_class2.py**'.
+Use 'extract class' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 24: 'Extract Class' Technique

+Study '**extract_class3.py**'.
+Use 'extract class' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 25: 'Replace Magic Number with Symbolic Constant' Technique

+Study '**replace_magic_numbers_with_named_constants.py**'.
+Use 'replace magic number with symbolic constant' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

+## Exercise 26: 'Extract Superclass' Technique

+Study '**extract_superclass2.py**'.
+Use 'extract class' technique in combination with any other refactoring technique you've learned to improve readability/modularity of the code.

 # Where to Submit Your Answer

 Please submit your work to Gradescope.